 As part of the restructuring package, control of DPS was returned to a seven-member locally elected school board in January 2017.
-The administration also reports activity associated with DPS to the Financial Review Commission, an independent body that provides additional oversight during the term of the financial restructuring.

 Note 2 - Significant Accounting Policies

 Accounting and Reporting Principles

 The School District follows accounting principles generally accepted in the United States of America (GAAP), as applicable to governmental units.
 Accounting and financial reporting pronouncements are promulgated by the Governmental Accounting Standards Board (GASB).
 The following is a summary of the significant accounting policies used by the School District: